 We also grant our executives and our non-executive employees PSUs, and we grant our executives PBOs.
 The PSUs and PBOs vest based upon both the successful achievement of certain corporate operating milestones in specified timelines and continued employment through the applicable vesting date.
 When the performance goals are deemed to be probable of achievement for these types of awards, recognition of stock-based compensation expense commences.
 Once the number of shares eligible to vest is determined, those shares vest in two equal installments with 50% vesting upon achievement and the remaining 50% vesting on the first anniversary of achievement, in each case, subject to the recipient's continued service through the applicable vesting date.
 If the performance goals are achieved at the threshold level, the number of shares eligible to vest in respect of the PSUs and PBOs would be equal to half the number of PSUs granted and one-quarter the number of shares underlying the PBOs granted.
-If the performance goals are achieved at the target level, the number of shares eligible to vest in respect of the PSUs and PBOs would be equal to the number of PSUs granted at the superior level, the number of PSUs granted and half of the shares underlying the PBOs granted.
-If the performance goals are achieved at the superior level, the number of PSUs granted and half of the shares underlying the PBOs granted and equal to the number of PBOs granted.
-The number of shares eligible to vest in respect of the PSUs model be equal to the number of PSUs granted and superior level, the number of shares eligible to vest in expect of shares ligible to vest in respect of the PSUs and PBOs would be equal to the number of PSUs granted.
-The number of shares eligible to vest in respect of the PSUs would be equal to the number of PSUs granted at the superior level, the number of shares ligible to vest in respect of the PSUs and PBOs would be equal to the number of PSUs granted.
-The number of shares ligible to vest in respect of the PSUs would be
+If the performance goals are achieved at the target level, the number of shares eligible to vest in respect of the PSUs and PBOs would be equal to the number of PSUs granted and half of the shares underlying the PBOs granted.
+If the performance goals are achieved at the superior level, the number of shares eligible to vest in respect of the PSUs would be equal to two times the number of PSUs granted and equal to the number of PBOs granted.
+The number of shares issuable upon achievement of the performance goals at the levels between the threshold and target levels for the PSUs and PBOs or between the target level for the PSUs would be determined using linear interpolation.
+Achievement below the threshold level would result in no shares being eligible to vest in respect of the PSUs and PBOs.

-In the first quarter of 2020, we awarded PSUs ("2020 PSUs") and PBOs ("2020 PBOs"), each of which commence vesting based upon the achievement of various weighted performance goals, including sustained revenue and performance enzyme growth, strategic advancements of biotherapeutics pipeline, safety and technology development.
-As of June 30, 2020, we estimated that the 2020 PSUs and 2020 PBOs performance goals would be achieved at 100% of the target level, and recognized expenses accordingly.
+In the first half of 2020, we awarded PSUs ("2020 PSUs") and PBOs ("2020 PBOs"), each of which commence vesting based upon the achievement of various weighted performance goals, including sustained revenue and performance enzyme growth, strategic advancements of biotherapeutics pipeline, safety and technology development.
+As of September 30, 2020, we estimated that the 2020 PSUs and 2020 PBOs performance goals would be achieved at 100% of the target level, and recognized expenses accordingly.

 In 2019, we awarded PSUs ("2019 PSUs") and PBOs ("2019 PBOs"), each of which commenced vesting based upon the achievement of various weighted performance goals, including sustained revenue and performance enzyme growth, strategic advancement of biotherapeutics, cash balance and strategic plan development.
 In the first quarter of 2020, we determined that the 2019 PSUs and 2019 PBOs performance goals had been achieved at 106% of the target level, and recognized expenses accordingly.
-Accordingly, 50% of the shares underlying the 2019 PSUs and PBOs vested in the first quarter of 2020 and50% of the shares underlying the 2019 PSUs and PBOs will vest in the first quarter of 2021, in each case subject to the recipient's continued service on each vesting date.
+Accordingly, 50% of the shares underlying the 2019 PSUs and PBOs will vest in the first quarter of 2021, in each case subject to the recipient's continued service on each vesting date.